Cohomological Twisting of 2-Linearization and Extended TQFT: Twisting and 2-Linearization

 That is, it is the space of (square-integrable, which condition is vacuous in the finite case) sections of a certain line bundle $\mathcal{L}_Y$ over the space $\mathcal{C}'_Y$ of flat connections (i.e. bundles with flat connections) on $Y$, which we would describe as the space of objects of $\fc{Y}$.
 This bundle assigns a 1-dimensional space to each such object, and to each homotopy of the classifying maps of these flat bundles (i.e. to each morphism $f$ of $\fc{Y}$) an isomorphism of these lines, given by (3.4) of \cite{freed-quinn}.
 This isomorphism incorporates a factor which comes from an integral of $\hat{\alpha}$, or in our terms $\omega$.
 This factor is just the value of $\tau_Y(\omega)$ on $f$.

-A decomposition of the space of sections $E(Y)$ as a direct sum is given in (\cite{freed-quinn}, sec.
-4):
+A decomposition of the space of sections $E(Y)$ as a direct sum of components is given in (\cite{freed-quinn}, sec.
+4) as:

 Here, the $\lambda$ run over all labels for the boundary: this is a product of labels $\lambda = (\lambda_i)_i$ over all boundary components $(\partial Y)_i$.
 The representations $E_{\lambda}$ associated to the whole boundary are therefore of the form $\otimes_i E_{\lambda_i}$.
 By the duality of $Hom$ and $\otimes$, these are isomorphic to the intertwiner spaces given in (\ref{eq:twisted-2lin-components}).
+The $E(Y,\lambda)$ give the multiplicities of these representations.

 The above decomposition amounts to treating $E(Y)$ as a module for $A^{\star}$ for the algebra associated to $\partial Y$, which acts on the $E_{\lambda}$, or rather as a bimodule for the algebras $A^{\star}$ for the source and target objects (taking the conjugate algebra when changing orientation, hence turning a left action into a right action).
 Frobenius reciprocity then ensures that taking a tensor product with this bimodule will act as multiplying by the matrix (\ref{eq:twisted-2lin-components}).
 This gives an interpretation of $E(Y)$ as the 2-linear map $Z_G^{\omega}(Y)$.